ArdanaCLM/ardana-dev-tools/README.md

 ### Deployment Style

-Ardana supports two styles of deployment:
+Ardana supports two mutually exclusive styles of deployment:
+- Cloud8: Consume inputs built by the SUSE Open or Internal Build Services (OBS or IBS) to deploy a cloud
 - Legacy: Builds all inputs locally and uses them to deploy a cloud

-- Cloud8: Consume inputs built by the SUSE Open or Internal Build Services (OBS or IBS) to deploy a cloud
+#### Cloud8 Deployment Style
+The Cloud8 deployment doesn't need to build the venvs locally; instead it uses RPMs containing pre-built venvs and the Ardana ansible sources to setup the deployer and bring up the cloud.

+Cloud8 mode is the default, and is implicitly implied if any of the various *--c8...* option flags are specified.

+This is the default deployment mode.

 #### Lecacy Deployment Style
 The original Ardana developer environment was based around building all